sajivapradhan/AEM-training-6.2/README.md

 # Create the Perficient Digital Header

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is an exercise to build out the Perficient Digital Header for our training series.
+It is expected that you have completed the page-template exercises prior to starting on this component.

 ## How to build